Prévondavaux

-Prévondavaux (Provondavâlx /frp/) is a municipality in the district of Broye in the canton of Fribourg in Switzerland.
+Prévondavaux (Provondavâlx, locally Prèvondavô /frp/) is a municipality in the district of Broye in the canton of Fribourg in Switzerland.

 History

 Prévondavaux is first mentioned in 1403 as Profunda vallis.
 The municipality was formerly known by its German name Tiefental, however, that name is no longer used.

 Geography

 Prévondavaux has an area, As of 2009, of 1.8 km2.
 Of this area, 1.15 km2 or 63.9% is used for agricultural purposes, while 0.59 km2 or 32.8% is forested.
 Of the rest of the land, 0.09 km2 or 5.0% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 2.8% and transportation infrastructure made up 2.2%.
 Out of the forested land, 25.6% of the total land area is heavily forested and 7.2% is covered with orchards or small clusters of trees.
 Of the agricultural land, 33.3% is used for growing crops and 30.0% is pastures.

 The municipality is located in the Broye district, in the far western corner of the Surpierre exclave.